Do You Qualify For Veteran Benefits?

 Service-Disabled VA Life Insurance

 To be eligible for basic Service-Disabled Veterans Insurance (S-DVI), a veteran must have been released from active duty under other than dishonorable conditions on or after April 25, 1951.
 He/she must have received a rating for a service-connected disability and must be in good health except for any service-connected conditions.
-Application must be made within two years of the granting of service-connection for a disability.
+An application must be made within two years of the granting of service-connection for a disability.

 For complete details, see the VA Life Insurance Web site.